 Everyone is fascinated with Angels, plus they are big part of the Christmas story.
 These readings focus on the phrases spoken by the angels to Mary, Joseph and more

 - For Advent - The "Rock" in my Stocking

 Because Jesus is the Rock, I want a Rock in My Stocking, this year and every year!
 Here you'll find readings that focus on Jesus Christ, the rock!

 Since Advent is celebrated during the shortest days of the year, it's good for us to remember that Christ came to be the light of the world.
 Some people like to use an "Advent Wreath" as they read the daily devotions to help remind us of this important fact.
 And while it's not important that you use a wreath or light any candles as you do your Advent devotions, the candles and the wreath can make for a nice tradition.

 The wreath itself is made of evergreen in a circle to remind us that God's love is everlasting.

 A taller white candle is generally placed in the center of the wreath and called 'the Christ Candle."
-This candle is generally lit on Christmas Eve as a symbol of the pure and perfect Jesus Christ, the real light of the world
+This one is generally lit on Christmas Eve as a symbol of the pure and perfect Jesus Christ, the real light of the world.

 Advent in 2016